 Made in the Shady

-Shady Glen makes four appearances on CTMQ.
-I think that may be the record… One for being one of Esquire Magazine’s Best Burgers in the world, one for their Unique and delicious fried cheese plate, one for their burgers (again) being one of Roadfood’s best burgers, and this one – for its ice cream being on that same Roadfood list.
+Shady Glen makes a few appearances on CTMQ.
+One for their Unique and delicious fried cheese plate, one for their burgers being one of Roadfood’s best burgers, and this one – for its ice cream being on that same Roadfood list.

 I’m sure I’ll return to the restaurant in the future to try some more ice cream – especially their seasonal flavors, but for now, Damian’s experience will suffice.